Ranching Amidst New Norms

 The ranchers do everything in their power to keep their calves and mothers healthy.
 Parents around the globe are doing the same for their young children.
 Business leaders are implementing systems so that their employees can work from home so that commerce does not come to a standstill.
 Farmers do the same as all of these people, as their crops are their means to an end in their financial world.

 Parents have taken on new roles with the school shutdowns across the country.
 If work and raising a family was not enough, they now have the responsibility of assisting their children with schoolwork when the Zoom call ends with the teacher.

 These new lessons have been stressful for families in every community and they will hopefully be more thankful for the teachings that the teachers provide to their children when school returns.

-Farmers have always known that they are integral part of making the American day-to-day life accessible for people across the country.
-Covid-19 has highlighted how important these people are, because when shelves went bare in grocery store – people panicked.
-The everyday Joe will hopefully drive though Kansas, Iowa, Minnesota, Wyoming, Idaho, Montana and the Dakota’s with a new appreciation for the land that they see.
+Farmers have always known that they are an integral part of making the American day-to-day life accessible for people across the country.
+Covid-19 has highlighted how important these people are, because when shelves went bare in the grocery store – people panicked.
+The everyday Joe will hopefully drive through Kansas, Iowa, Minnesota, Wyoming, Idaho, Montana and the Dakota’s with a new appreciation for the land that they see.